CaptainACQ/f22raptor/README.md

 close to ground level really taxes my machine, but lowering the graphics settings usually fixes any dropped frames or stuttering.

+Quality of Life Additions:
+* Two invisible knobs added.
+	* One is directly under the HUD that controls the HUD brightness.
+	* One at top-left of dashboard which controls brightness of all other displays.

 Known bugs/limitations:
 * Remember that turbulence becomes a real pain at high speeds.
 Per the specs for the F-22 listed on Wikipedia and the Lockheed Martin pages, keep speeds